edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

 #### Query {/*query*/} <edgejs>request</edgejs>

-Identifies requests by the query string of the request URL submitted by the client.
+Identifies requests by a query string parameter of the request URL submitted by the client.

 **Key information:**

--   Although you may configure {{ PRODUCT }} to rewrite or redirect a URL, this query string comparision will always be performed against the  request URL submitted by the client.
-Use the [Query String](#query-string) match condition to match on a rewritten or redirected URL.
+-   Although you may configure {{ PRODUCT }} to [rewrite](/guides/performance/rules/features#url-rewrite) or [redirect](/guides/performance/rules/features#url-redirect) a URL, this comparision will always be performed against the request URL submitted by the client.
+Use the [Query Parameter](#query-parameter) match condition to match on a query string parameter for a rewritten or redirected URL.
--   The value associated with this match condition will be compared against the entire request's query string.
+-   **Syntax:** `<NAME>=<VALUE>`

--   For the purposes of this option, a query string starts with the first character after the question mark (?) delimiter for the query string.
-Therefore, the text specified in the **Value** option should not include a leading question mark (?).
+    **Example:** The following value is only satisfied when the request submitted by the client contains a query string parameter whose name is `country` and whose value is `US`: `country=US`

 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters:

     -   **SPACE:** %20